mjoblin/netdumplings/docs/pages/api.rst

 Commonly-used classes
 ---------------------

+.. automodule:: netdumplings

 These are the classes commonly used when developing with NetDumplings.

-The most important two are :class:`~DumplingChef` and :class:`~DumplingEater`, which are the classes you're likely to use to write your own chefs and eaters.
+The most important two are :class:`DumplingChef` and :class:`DumplingEater`, which are the classes you're likely to use to write your own chefs and eaters.

-You'll probably also find yourself using :class:`~DumplingDriver` and the exception classes.
+You'll probably also find yourself using :class:`DumplingDriver` and the exception classes.

-.. automodule:: netdumplings

 DumplingChef
 ^^^^^^^^^^^^